 Franchisors and franchisees sign a “franchise agreement,” which details all aspects of their contractual arrangement.
 Franchisees pay the franchisor a one-time franchise fee when executing the franchise agreement, and there are recurring royalty fees for continued use of the brand assets and support.

 Franchising is regulated by the Federal Trade Commission’s Franchise Rule, and some states have their own state-specific laws for franchising a business.

-Are You and Your Business Ready for Franchising?
+Are You Ready for Franchising?

 Not every entrepreneur or business is ideal for the world of franchising.
 To follow are some considerations to help determine if franchising is a good fit.